 This type of substrate is cost-effective and recommended for beginners.
 Water wisteria, Amazon sword, Brazilian pennywort, and Aponogeton can grow well in gravel-only substrates.
 Add root tabs to supplement nutrients for gravel or sand substrates.

 Some plants can grow without substrate in a tank, like rhizome plants; they just need to be attached to driftwood or hard rock.
-But in such cases, the plants will show retard growth.
+But in such cases, the plants will show retarded growth..

 3. Nutrients and Fertilizers